 Behind the back of the Directorate – How the Method Works

-The board of directors of the Himanuta WB consists of people working in KKL, and are not subject to the board of directors of the Himanuta company operating in Israel.
-According to what was revealed, the Himanuta WB board members acted under the guidance of two members of the KKL board of directors–representatives of two right-wing parties: Arnan Palman, deputy chairman of KKL for financial affairs (on behalf of the Likud), who apparently approved the budget transfers without informing the board, and Noah Eyal, member of the KKL board of directors for the HaBayit HaYehudi (Jewish Home) party.
+The board of directors of the Himanuta WB consists of people working in KKL-JNF, and are not subject to the board of directors of the Himanuta company operating in Israel.
+According to what was revealed, the Himanuta WB board members acted under the guidance of two members of the KKL board of directors–representatives of two right-wing parties: Arnan Palman, deputy chairman of KKL-JNF for financial affairs (on behalf of the Likud), who apparently approved the budget transfers without informing the board, and Noah Eyal, member of the KKL-JNF board of directors for the HaBayit HaYehudi (Jewish Home) party.

-Following the exposure of the story, the KKL legal adviser Judge (Retired) Sefi Alon, ruled that the transactions were illegally hidden from the board of directors and that they had to obtain board approval for each transaction.
-On Monday, November 4, 2019, the KKL Board of Directors decided to freeze the transactions and to appoint an external examiner for the conduct of Himanuta WB.
+Following the exposure of the story, the KKL-JNF legal adviser Judge (Retired) Sefi Alon, ruled that the transactions were illegally hidden from the board of directors and that they had to obtain board approval for each transaction.
+On Monday, November 4, 2019, the KKL-JNF Board of Directors decided to freeze the transactions and to appoint an external examiner for the conduct of Himanuta WB.

 Past purchases of Himanuta were proven to have been based on forgery, fraud and extortion.
 For instance, in the following purchases in the Jericho area, Himanuta WB paid millions of shekels for purchases which were based on forgeries: